 The Making of a Travel Nurse Contract

 The making of a travel nurse contract is quite the process.
-At Nurses PRN, there are many departments and hands involved.
+At PRN Healthcare, there are many departments and hands involved.
 Our team works diligently to ensure the process is smooth for the candidate at every stage.
 Many do not get to see the behind-the-scenes “making of a contract”.
 We want to give you a sneak peek at what goes on!
 Let’s walk through how a contract is brought to life…

 Recruiters make sure that you’re getting what you want out of a travel nursing contract.
 These things include location, salary, and housing. etc. The recruiter communicates your job wants and desires to our account manager.
 The account manager then hunts down the best opportunity for you.

 Here are some of the recruiter’s responsibilities to get your future contract moving…